 But again, like theft, adultery, and other pressure valves, suicide is isolating - indeed, it is the most isolating act bar none.
 While it returns an instant of autonomy to an individual, it can only prevent people from establishing collective ownership of their lives.
 Those who dig their own graves make only half a revolution.
-If no one could steal, if no one could cheat, if no one could end his life, yet all the tensions that run through our society today remained - picture the massive upheavals that would ensue!
+If no one could steal, if no one could cheat, if no inertia you've accumulated and all the fears that bind you to them.
+This is going to be the hardest thing you ever live through - but let them go, let them die, have courage through the silent moments in the void as you wait, trembling, for your new life to be born.
+It will be.